me-me-big-boy/taleism/README.md

 Our Lord manages His duties at IMG with his academics.
 0. **Oration:**
 Our Lord is the master of attention-grabbing speech.
+0. **Deception:**
+Our Lord is the master of deception, lies and secrecy.

 Anyone who can recall the rest is free to send us a _pull request_.